 For frequent mobile typists, the time savings alone often justify the cost.
 Most users report saving 30-60 minutes daily through faster typing and fewer corrections.
 The productivity benefits are particularly valuable for professionals who handle significant communication on mobile devices.
 Many keyboards offer free tiers with basic functionality if you want to try before subscribing.

-Most AI keyboards begin adapting to your basic patterns within a few days of regular use.
-More sophisticated personalization, like understanding your professional terminology or writing voice, typically takes 2-3 weeks of consistent usage.
-Some keyboards offer ways to accelerate this by importing data from other services or analyzing your existing texts.
+In 2026, AI keyboards begin adapting to your basic patterns within just a few hours of regular use, thanks to advanced federated learning models.
+More sophisticated personalization, like understanding your professional terminology or writing voice, typically takes 1-2 weeks of consistent usage.
+Many keyboards now offer quick-start options that accelerate this by importing data from other services, analyzing your existing texts, or using AI-powered writing sample analysis to instantly configure your preferences.

 Yes, most modern smartphones allow you to set different default keyboards for different applications.
 Additionally, premium AI keyboards often include context detection that automatically adjusts behavior based on which app you're using, even without switching keyboards.